Hassamkhan888/Final-Deliverable-BC210414987-/README.md

 🚀 Project Overview

-This is an NLP-based chatbot developed using Dialogflow and FastAPI, specifically designed for KarachiBites, a fictional restaurant.
-The chatbot assists users with various tasks:
+This is an NLP-based chatbot developed using Dialogflow + FastAPI + MySQL + Frontend (HTML/JS/React) for KarachiBites, a fictional restaurant.

+The chatbot assists users with:

-🍔 Ordering Food
+🍔 Ordering Food & Checking Status

 📜 Checking Menu Availability